What is Cross-selling and Up-selling and Why Does it Matter for SaaS?

 What Does Upselling and Cross-selling Mean for Revenue?

-According to market research company, Forrester, up-sell and cross-sell recommendations constitute between 10 and 30% of e-commerce revenue.
+According to market research company, Forrester, up-sell and cross-sell recommendations constitute between 10-30% of e-commerce revenue.
 Companies such as Amazon, which have invested heavily in these two sales methods, are likely to be bringing in even higher profits through this channel.

 Cross-selling in particular seems to pay off in more ways than sales.
 According to a SAASRadar report by McKinsey & Co and Gainsight, of the later stage companies they evaluated (those with a revenue of US25-US$75M), the companies that had the lowest churn rate were the ones that cross-sold to approximately one-third of their customers.
 This confirms that, the more products and solutions customers buy from one organisation, the more likely they are to stick around.